omidshahbazi/DaisySeedBootloader/bin/README.md

 # Changelog

+## v6.3.0

+* Implements the QSPI Stabilization required to recover from the intermittent seed issue where the QSPI can get itself into write protect mode.

+## v6.2.0

+* This version was identical to v6.1, but had variants manually generated for various timeouts and repurposing the secondary USB for DFU instead of MSC

 ## v6.1.0
 * Reduced the speed and bits of the SDMMC peripheral to 1 bit at 12.5 MHz